IsraelEbiloma/Retail-Insights-Grocery-Sales-and-Performance-Analysis/README.md

 - Implement real-time inventory tracking to reduce stock-outs.
 - Gather demographic data to better understand customer preferences and target markets.

 Thank you for reviewing this project.
 I welcome your feedback and suggestions to improve this analysis.
-Feel free to connect with me on LinkedIn or via email.